Make Your GMAT Retake Count

 Gurutor is his answer: a system that supports students every time they sit down to study – not just once a week.

 Yes.
 You can take the GMAT up to five times in a 12-month period and eight times total.
-Most successful applicants improve their scores on a retake, especially with the right prep.
+Most successful applicants improve their GMAT scores on a retake, especially with the right GMAT prep.

 You can retake the GMAT after 16 days, but it’s best to take a few weeks to regroup, review your score report, and follow a focused study plan based on what went wrong the first time.